nuvalis/JS-KMOM710/app/content/index.md

 JSON Installation for Anax-MVC and Usage
 ===========================================

-Download Zip, or clone.
+Download Zip, or clone with Git.

-Copy the JSON Directory inside *AnaxModule/* to the *app/src* in your Anax-MVC Project
+Copy the *JSON* directory inside *AnaxModule/* to the *app/src* in your Anax-MVC Project

 Add this to your **config**.